-American culture has a reputation for assertive and aggressive communication behaviour with values such as competitiveness and freedom of speech being highly prized.
-This is reflected in TV shows with high levels of verbal conflict.
+American culture has a reputation for assertive and aggressive communication behavior with values such as competitiveness and freedom of speech being highly respected.
+This is reflected in American TV shows with high levels of verbal conflict, such as sitcoms.
 Studies show Americans tend to be much more assertive than Koreans, Finns, or the Japanese.

 By contrast, Japanese texts dating back as far as the 6th and 7th centuries place concord above all other values, and in China one can hear proverbs such as “The first man to raise his voice loses the argument” and “One hurtful word wounds like a sharp sword.”